 Lumbar punctures are not fun for the patient, and are also not fun for the physician.
 But they’re not as bad as Joss Whedon wants you to think they are.
 So please don’t freak out if you have to get one.

 Junqueira, Luis Carlos; Jose Carneiro.
 Basic Histology: Text and atlas.
 11th ed.
 McGraw-Hill, 2005

 The contents of this site, such as text, graphics, images, and other material contained on the Site (“Content”) are for informational purposes only.
 The Content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this Site!

 If you think you may have a medical emergency, call your doctor or 911 immediately.
 This blog does not recommend or endorse any specific tests, physicians, products, procedures, opinions, or other information that may be mentioned on the Site.
 Reliance on any information provided by this blog, or other visitors to the Site is solely at your own risk.

 The Site may contain health- or medical-related materials that are sexually explicit.
 If you find these materials offensive, you may not want to use our Site.
 The Site and the Content are provided on an “as is” basis.

-Reprinted with permission from How to Talk Doctor!
-Lesson 1 on How To Kill Your Imaginary Friends, by Dr. Grasshopper
+Reprinted with permission from Joss Whedon, I’m calling you out on How To Kill Your Imaginary Friends, by Dr. Grasshopper

 Dr. Grasshopper is a science fiction and fantasy author who is finishing up medical school and seeking residency in the field of internal medicine.